jdeneef/ha_gpiod/README.md

 This HACS integration is used to address GPIO (especially and only tested for RaspberryPi) using libgpiod and python gpiod >=v2.02 since RPI.gpio is no longer supported.
 I created this for my own use, and to understand a custom integration, but since it is working on Raspberry pi feel free to use.

+**This work is copied over to the original HACS [RPI_GPIO](https://github.com/thecode/ha-rpi_gpio) integration.
+You should most likely check the that integration instead of this one.
+I'm keeping this repository for my own fun and use for now.**

 **This is working in my homeassistant environment, that's it.
 Shared for testing and usage at your own risk!**

 `ha_gpiod` is based on [ha-rpi_gpio](https://github.com/thecode/ha-rpi_gpio), which was already adapted for `gpiod` in [ha-gpio](https://codeberg.org/raboof/ha-gpio) and rewritten from scratch by me ..